Hero image for Understanding AI Models: A Beginner's Complete Guide (2026)

 You’ll hear the term “model” constantly in AI discussions.
-GPT-4, Claude 3, Stable Diffusion, Llama—these are all AI models.
+GPT-4, Claude 3, Stable Diffusion, Llama: these are all AI models.
 But what does that actually mean?
+And how do you choose which one to use?

-This guide explains AI models in plain terms and helps you understand the differences that matter.
+This guide explains AI models in plain terms (no technical background required) and helps you understand which model to use for what purpose.

 What Is an AI Model?